The clinical indications for Tokuyama Universal Bond are:

 A5.
 Yes, Tokuyama Universal requires storage under refrigeration (0-10°C/32-50°F).
 Tokuyama Dental recommends removing Tokuyama Universal Bond from the refrigerator 20 minutes before the first application.
 It may remain in room temperature throughout the day and needs to be returned to refrigeration after the last appointment/procedure of the day..

 A6.
 Two years after the date of production under refrigeration (0-10ºC/32-50ºF).
 Tokuyama Universal Bond should be used by the expiration date indicated on the label of each container.

 A7.
 TOKUYAMA UNIVERSAL BOND contains an alcohol and an acetone solvent, and they will evaporate from the bottle.
 This will accelerate the degradation of Tokuyama Universal Bond, and compromise the adhesive performance.

 A8.
 Approximately 250 drops per one 5 mL bottle (A/B for each one).

 A12.
 The pH level of Tokuyama Universal Bond after mixing is around 2.2.

 A13.
 5-10 microns.

 A16.
-Wipe the affected area immediately.
-And thoroughly flush with water after restoration.
-Affected areas may whiten due to protein coagulation but will disappear within 24 hours.
+Wipe the affected area immediately, and thoroughly flush with water after restoration.
+Affected areas may whiten due to protein coagulation, but the discoloration will disappear within 24 hours.

 A18.
-No, TOKUYAMA UNIVERSAL BOND will not cause phase separation even if the solvent is evaporated because TOKUYAMA UNIVERSAL BOND contains hydroxyethyl methacrylate (HEMA) which is relatively hydrophilic and improve compatibility between water and monomer.
+No, Tokuyama Universal Bond will not cause phase separation even if the solvent is evaporated because Tokuyama Universal Bond contains hydroxyethyl methacrylate (HEMA) which is relatively hydrophilic and improves the compatibility between water and monomer.